Chandler’s Early Life, Art, and Activism

 Chandler began creating what he called “collage reprographics.”
 These black and white collages created from reproduced images from print publications, books, and other sources, depicted the history of wars, holocaust, enslavement, and violence against peoples of color and women in cultures around the world.

 These new works were entirely different from any he’d ever done and got criticized as inconsistent with the artist’s known work.
-These graphic pieces merely reflected the new directions the artist was taking as the world changed and he grew older.
-The works showed that wars, holocausts, slavery and other human atrocities were ongoing, prolific and repeated.
+These graphic pieces merely reflected the new direction the artist took as the world changed and he matured.
+The pieces showed that wars, holocausts, slavery and other human atrocities were ongoing, prolific and repeated.

 That barbarism was occurring outside the traditional understanding of the Jewish holocaust and African slavery during those years in countries like Bosnia, Iraq, and Sudan (and they continue today, in countries worldwide).
 Chandler’s reprographics also reflect the rape culture that (primarily) men perpetrate against women and children globally.